bluesandnz/kazoo-provisioner/steps.md

 T26   | y000000000004.cfg
 T22   | y000000000005.cfg
 T20   | y000000000007.cfg
-T-20P | y000000000007.cfg
+T20P  | y000000000007.cfg
-T19-P |	y000000000031.cfg
+T19P  |	y000000000031.cfg

 You can add specific configuration "stuff" in here applicable to each model (number of lines supported etc)

 Additionally we required the ability to upgrade the software remotely.
-This is controlled by adding the following to the bigcouch document (we added to the specific factory_defaults file for the device, but can be more specific .
+This is controlled by adding the following to the bigcouch document (we added to the specific factory_defaults file for the device, but can be more specific).
 ```
   "firmware": {
            "server_type": "http",